Simulating and Sampling from Quantum Circuits with 2D Tensor Networks: Introduction

 A more natural ansatz for the wavefunction of such systems is a tensor network whose geometry reflects that of the underlying processor and the interactions encoded in the quantum circuit~\cite{tindall2023efficient}.
 Quantum states generated from \textit{fixed-depth} quantum circuits on the aforementioned 2D geometries are then guaranteed to be representable as a tensor network of fixed bond dimension with memory requirements that are only \textit{linear} in the number of qubits.
 The cost of extracting information from such networks and the dependence of the bond dimension with circuit depth is where the complexity of the problem presents itself.
 Despite their appealing nature as an ansatz, there is a relatively small body of work demonstrating the use of 2D tensor networks for simulating quantum circuits and benchmarking them against experimental data~\cite{tindall2023efficient, lee2025scalablesimulationrandomquantum, beguvsic2024fast, haghshenas2025digital}.
 Moreover, almost nothing is understood about how efficiently and accurately such networks can be sampled after application of a quantum circuit, a key component of many quantum algorithms.

 Here we demonstrate the simulation and sampling of quantum circuits with 2D tensor networks in a controllable and verifiable manner.
-Our corresponding open-source software \cite{TensorNetworkQuantumSimulator} can be used to perform robust tensor network simulations of circuits realized over \textit{any} planar quantum processor.
+Our corresponding open-source software \cite{TensorNetworkQuantumSimulator} can be used to perform robust tensor network simulations of circuits realized over \textit{any} planar quantum processor, with GPU support enabling these samples and expectation values to be obtained with unprecedented speed.
 We consider two different circuits: \textbf{i)} the local unitary cluster Jastrow ansatz (LUCJ) circuits employed in Ref.~\cite{robledomoreno2025} and simulated on cutouts of IBM's latest processors with 52 and 72 qubits, and \textbf{ii)} the discrete-time dynamics of a domain wall quench of a 2D Heisenberg model on both IBM's heavy-hex architecture with 164 qubits and the latest Willow processor by Google with 105 qubits~\cite{abanin2025constructiveinterferenceedgequantum}.

 In all cases, we demonstrate how, for fixed depth, with systematically increasing computational resources we can obtain a tensor network representation of the state of the system with increasing fidelity and draw samples whose distribution converges to that exactly realized by the underlying circuit.
 Crucially, we identify efficiently computable metrics which attest to the quality of the state, expectation values, and bitstrings drawn from it.
 In the case of the LUCJ circuits employed in Ref.~\cite{robledomoreno2025}, we find that the biggest system can be simulated and sampled to numerical precision with our 2D tensor network approach.
 In general, we observe how the tree-like nature of the heavy-hex processors enables rapid and accurate tensor network simulations of deep quantum circuits with strikingly low levels of loop correlations.
 Meanwhile, the denser grid structure of the Willow chip can give rise to challenging loop correlations even at relatively short circuit depths.
 Our results shed important light on the role of geometry in the classical simulability and physical nature of states realized by quantum circuits.